bepass-org/oblivion-desktop/DOCS.md

 ## Packaging for Production (build from the source)

-To package for the local platform:
+To package for your local platform:

 ```shell
 npm run package